 CEC compliance procedures

 The CEC monitors its accredited installers through a system of compliance.
 Its compliance procedure ensures adherence to guidelines and other regulations.

 The procedure outlines what will happen when the CEC has evidence that an accredited installer has not followed the relevant standards, accreditation guidelines and/or terms and conditions.

 The Clean Energy Council allocates demerit points with the aim of addressing instances of continued non-compliant work.
-A total of 20 demerit points can accrue before accreditation is suspended.
+A total of 20 demerit points can accrue before the CEC suspends accreditation.

 The Clean Energy Council takes compliance seriously.
 In 2015-16 it took action against 107 installers who it required to prove competency, with 14 installers having their accreditation suspended as a result.

 For updates on CEC Accreditation including fees click here.